portworx/terraform-ibm-portworx-enterprise/examples/README.md

 ## Pre-requisites
 - [Terragrunt](https://terragrunt.gruntwork.io/docs/getting-started/install/) and Terraform >= 0.13
 - Already Provisioned IKS Cluster
+- `ibmcloud` cli is not needed by the Terraform script but is needed to get the kubeconfig. e.g. `ibmcloud ks cluster config --admin --cluster <cluster_name | cluster_id>`
 - `kubectl` installed and pointed to the correct IKS Cluster
+- `jq` installed on the local machine

 ## Steps